We’ll be happy to assist you any way we can with your outdoor radiant heat furnace project!

 How Hydronic Radiant Floors Work

 Here is how hydronic radiant floors work.
-Water is circulated through special tubing, called PEX Tubingthat runs under the floor.
+Water is circulated through special tubing, called PEX Tubing, that runs under the floor.
 The warm piping radiates heat through your floor, making it toasty warm.

 Radiant floor heat is more efficient because it heats you directly.
 The room’s humidity is also more ideal.
 It gradually releases radiant energy to the cool objects in the room.
 The warmth is greater at floor level and decreases as it reaches the ceiling.
 This is both more comfortable (Your head feels cooler and your feet are warmer) This type of heating is not new!
 It goes back to the Roman Times, and is still a very popular way to heat in Europe.

-PEX Tubing
+REHAU PEX Tubing

 SLAB Radiant Floor Heat can be a DIY project.